Anifacc/anifacc.github.io/_posts/2018-12-30-buffett-1983-goodwill.md

 > Another reality is that **annual amortization charges in the future will not correspond to economic costs**.
 It is possible, of course, that See’s economic Goodwill will disappear.
 But it won’t shrink in even decrements or anything remotely resembling them.
-What is more likely is that the Goodwill will *increase* - in current, if not in constant, dollars - because of inflation.
+What is more likely is that *the Goodwill will increase* - in current, if not in constant, dollars - because of inflation.

+经济商誉会随通货膨胀而增加.

+(三) 商誉与通货膨胀

 > That probability exists because true economic Goodwill tends to rise in nominal value proportionally with inflation.
 To illustrate how this